Word to PDF

 Key Features

-LibreOffice handles fonts, styles, tables, headers, footers, and images to produce a PDF that closely matches your original Word layout.
+LibreOffice handles fonts, styles, tables, headers, footers, footnotes, and images to produce a PDF that closely matches your original Word document's layout.

-Supports both the modern .docx format and the legacy .doc format, covering documents created in any version of Microsoft Word.
+Accepts both the modern .docx format and the legacy .doc binary format, covering documents from any version of Microsoft Word.

 Fast Conversion

-Most Word documents are converted to PDF in just a few seconds, even those with complex formatting and embedded images.
+Most Word documents convert to PDF in 5–15 seconds, even those with complex formatting, multiple sections, and embedded images.

-The resulting PDF can be opened on any device without needing Word or any specific software — every modern device has a PDF reader.
+The resulting PDF opens on any device without needing Word — every desktop, tablet, phone, and browser can open a PDF.

 Frequently Asked Questions